iswaryaah/portfolio/README.md

 * In this project, I analyzed data of the passengers aboard the titanic.

-# My data analysis approach
+# My Data Analysis Approach
 * I imported the titanic dataset and then I used .info() to get a summary of the dataframe.
 * The .info function lists all the columns along with their data types.
 * I can also interpret which columns have missing data.